vanillasoap/kicad-mcp/docs/drc_guide.md

 1. Ensure your KiCad project exists at the specified path
 2. Verify that the project contains a PCB file (.kicad_pcb)
-3. Check your KiCad installation:
-   - For CLI method: Verify `kicad-cli` is in your PATH or in a standard installation location
+3. Check your KiCad installation: Verify `kicad-cli` is in your PATH or in a standard installation location
-   - For IPC API method: Make sure KiCad is running with the API server enabled in Preferences > Plugins
 4. Try using the full absolute path to your project file

-### Method Selection Issues

-If you want to force a specific DRC method:

-1. **CLI Method**: Ensure `kicad-cli` is available in your PATH
-2. **IPC API Method**:
-   - Install the `kicad-python` package
-   - Launch KiCad before running the DRC check
-   - Enable the API server in KiCad preferences

 If you continue to experience issues, check the server logs for more detailed error information.